ontolex/frequency-attestation-corpus-information/index.md

 Fig. 1. ontolex:Element as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept

 > If future OntoLex modules require a similar generalization, it is advisable to deprecate frac:Observable and to replace it with a designated top-level concept ontolex:LexicalElement _in the core model_.
 Note that with _LemonElement_, such a concept used to exist in [_Monnet-Lemon_](https://www.lexinfo.net/ontology/lemon.owl), but has been abandoned in the 2016 edition of _OntoLex-lemon_.

+> Note that frac:Observable is not limited to OntoLex core elements but that it can also include ontological concepts in general, as these are foreseen as external elements that OntoLex-Lemon can provide information about

 </section>